tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 1/PHYS2010/Week 4 - Coupled Oscillators.md

 - General solution is a superposition of X and Y normal modes
 	- Magnitude of the X and Y contributions doesnt change with time
 	- Beating occurs as the normal modes have different frequencies
-	- Initial conditions (Four) determine the amplitudes and phases of the X and Y c
+	- Initial conditions (Four) determine the amplitudes and phases of the X and Y contributions
+		- Express initial conditions in the normal coordinates (X and Y here)
+		- Find the correct superposition of the normal modes
+		- retrieve the corresponding solution for the physical variables.

 # Conceptual Info
 ---